 - From Menu click Go → Go to Folder.

 - In the dialog box type ~/Library/Cache and click Go.

 You can add it to the sidebar of Finder, and in the future, you can open it whenever you want.
 Alternatively, use the free Funter app, which shows hidden files.
 With this app, you can find and view hidden files and folders, and turn off displaying them if you no longer need them.

 While the Library folder is open, you can view other locations where unneeded files may have accumulated.
 This includes the Logs folder, which stores logs of the system, apps and mobile devices.
 Please make sure that you no longer need these files before you remove them.

 3. iTunes Files

 By the way, there is one other folder that is worth viewing and clearing.
 This is the ~/Library/iTunes folder where system images are stored for mobile devices (iPod, iPhone, iPad).
-However, these are generally need only once – when you install the app.
+However, these are generally needed only once – when you install the app.
 These are the files that you download from iTunes to update or restore the system from the Apple servers.
 If you do not plan to reflash your mobile device, then storing them is optional.

 4. Application Support Files